opentensor/developer-docs/docs/getting-started/wallets.md

 >>>
 ```

-## Location and contents of the local wallets
+## Location and addresses of the local wallets

 Local wallets are stored on your machine under `~/.bittensor/wallets`.
 Use the below command to list them: